 East Cornwall · PL10

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Cawsand, that work is shaped by the place itself — Cawsand is the AONB twin to Kingsand on the Rame Peninsula, with a similar tight Conservation Area covering the harbour and historic streets, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+A Cawsand brief starts on the street, not the screen — Cawsand is the AONB twin to Kingsand on the Rame Peninsula, with a similar tight Conservation Area covering the harbour and historic streets, with a building stock that leans toward Victorian villas and modern coastal homes set back from the front.

 - Conservation Area